-Unless you work in event planning or public relations, the biggest event you’ll probably ever manage in your life is your wedding.
-Like most major events and parties, your wedding will require a hefty amount of money.
+Unless you work in event planning or public relations, your wedding may represent the biggest event you ever manage in your life.
+Like most major events and parties, most weddings cost a hefty amount of money.

 - Cheapest: WedSure